Shivangi Joshi: Further work (2022–present)

 In 2022, she participated in the stunt-based reality TV show Fear Factor: Khatron Ke Khiladi 12, which was filmed in Cape Town and finished at 12th place.
 In February 2023, she was seen in Jab We Matched as Prachi.
 In March, she made a brief appearance in Bekaboo as Rajpari Devlekha opposite Zain Imam.
 From July 2023, she portrayed Aradhana Sahni opposite Kushal Tandon and Simba Nagpal in Sony Entertainment Television's Barsatein – Mausam Pyaar Ka until the show went off-air in February 2024.
 Prachi Arya of India Today noted, "Joshi delivers a compelling performance, showcasing her versatility as an actress.
 Her on-screen chemistry with Tandon is electric."
 Sukarna Mondal of Times of India stated, "Kushal and Shivangi's pairing looks crackling.
 And Shivangi plays her role perfectly as a journalist."
 Joshi received ITA Award for Best Actress Popular and Best Actress Jury nominations for her performance.

-In November 2024, she portrayed Dr. Sanjh Arora in a medical drama called Heart Beats.
+In November 2024, she portrayed Dr. Sanjh Arora in a medical drama called Heartbeats.
 A reviewer for ABP News noted, "The show is a Fresh And Captivating Take On Medical Student Life and also applaused Joshi's Performance in the show."
 In 2025, she portrayed Bhagyashree in Sony Entertainment Television's Bade Achhe Lagte Hain 4 opposite Harshad Chopda.
+In 2026, she participated as a contestant in Netflix's reality television series Lock Upp 2, where she finished as the first runner up.